Lucio Luiz: Personal life

+In 2024, he took on the role of editorial coordinator of the newly created publishing house of the Association of Researchers in Sequential Art (Associação de Pesquisadores em Arte Sequencial, ASPAS), an institution of which he was already a member of the board.

+Career

+Early writings

+Lucio was responsible for the fan site Lobo Brasil, which he maintained between 1997 and 2008 about the DC Comics comic book character Lobo, and in which he regularly published articles, reviews and news, in addition to having interviewed comic artists who worked with the character, such as Alan Grant and Todd Nauck.

+In 2002, Lucio independently published the book of poems Amor, Escatologia e Etcetera.

-From 2002, Lucio started writing fan fiction (mainly about the characters Lobo and Fire, from DC Comics) on the Hyperfan website, then one of the main Brazilian websites dedicated to fanfics.
+Also from 2002, Lucio started writing fan fiction (mainly about the characters Lobo and Fire, from DC Comics) on the Hyperfan website, then one of the main Brazilian websites dedicated to fanfics.
 In 2006, already as editor-in-chief of the site, he organized the book Hyperfan: cinco anos de fanfic (Hyperfan: five years of fanfic) in honor of the site's anniversary, which brought unpublished stories created by its members, as well as illustrations by the comics artist JJ Marreiro.

 The short stories were set in a new fictional universe, created by the authors, in which ordinary people gain superpowers thanks to a mysterious phenomenon.
 This book is considered the first Brazilian fiction book dedicated to the superhero genre.
 In addition to being responsible for editing and organizing the book, Lucio wrote the humorous short story "Super tia" (Super aunt), about a kindergarten teacher who began to mentally control her students with tragicomic results.

-Academic research
+After his 2002 poetry book, Lucio has also written children's books such as A Mamãe Tamanduá, with illustrations by PriWi, and Palavras, Palabras, with illustrations by Bianca Pinheiro.

+Research

-Between 2007 and 2009, Lucio took a Masters in Education at Estácio de Sá University, developing a dissertation on the impact of the creation of fan fiction by teachers and students in relation to school written production and digital literacy.
-From that time on, he began to regularly publish academic research at various conferences in the areas of Communication and Education, and he was also one of the first Brazilian researchers to study and write academic articles on participatory culture.
+As soon as he began his master's degree in 2007, Lucio began to regularly publish academic research at various conferences in the areas of Communication and Education, and he was also one of the first Brazilian researchers to study and write academic articles on participatory culture.

 At that time, there was not yet a consecrated translation in Brazil for the term "participatory culture", with Lucio suggesting the use of "cultura participatória" as it is closer to the original intention of Henry Jenkins, creator of the term.
 However, as more research was carried out, the translation "cultura participativa" ended up becoming the most used in Portuguese.